No never means no

 | Perit Mr. Emanuel Vella | 225 | 91 | 68.2% |

-Perit Martin Farrugia wins 82.8% of his reconsiderations—out of 93 filed, only 10 were upheld.
-At volume, Perit Charles Buhagiar filed 479 reconsiderations (the most of any architect), winning 257 of them.
+Perit Martin Farrugia tops the table with 82.8%: 77 overturned out of 92 reconsiderations filed, with 10 upheld and the rest withdrawn or pending (rate computed against the full reconsideration roster, matching the table methodology).
+At volume, Perit Charles Buhagiar filed 488 reconsiderations (the most of any architect), winning 258 of them.
 This suggests that institutional familiarity with the reconsideration process—or relationships with decision-makers—correlates with overturn rates as high as 83%, raising questions about whether the process is truly merit-based.

 The reapplication cycle after refusal

-Of all locations in the database with at least one refusal:
+Of all physical sites with at least one refusal:

 | Metric | Count |